Looking for a Kumon Alternative? Try Live, Gamified Tutoring.

 • Only Years 1–10.
 Kumon covers right up through senior secondary.
 Merit stops at Year 10.

 • Only Maths and English.
-Kumon offers its Reading programme and Maths programme.
-Merit matches this in scope — but if you need science or other subjects, Merit isn't an option.
+Merit matches Kumon's core subject scope — but if you need science or other subjects, Merit isn't an option.

 • Newer service.
 Kumon has decades of track record.
-Merit has been operating for about 2 years.
+Merit has been operating for about two years.

 ★★★★★